 Note 2: The Human-Rating Certification is granted to the crewed space system, but the certification process and requirements affect functions and elements of other mission systems, such as control centers, launch pads, and communication systems.
 Refer to the definitions in Appendix A for further information.

-Note: For the purposes of this NPR, the term "exception" is equivalent to and interchangeable with a "Determination of nonapplicability" as described in NPR 8715.3, NASA General Safety Program Requirements.
-The method for documenting approved exceptions should be described in the Safety and Mission Assurance Program summary (see 2.2.4).
+Note: For the purposes of this NPR, the term "exception" is equivalent to and interchangeable with a "Determination of nonapplicability" as described in NPR 8715.3.
+The method for documenting approved exceptions should be described in the Safety and Mission Assurance Plan summary (see 2.2.4).
 Requests for waivers, deviations, and exceptions are submitted in accordance with the requirements contained within NPR 8715.3.
 The Safety and Mission Assurance Technical Authority dispositions requests for waivers, deviations, and exceptions to the requirements of this NPR.
 Approved exceptions indicate that a requirement is not applicable and do not represent a non-compliance.
 The HRCP documents all requests for exceptions, deviations, and waivers submitted for approval by the Technical Authorities and includes the final disposition from the Technical Authorities.
 Existing program configuration management processes and systems may be used to track these exceptions, deviations, and waivers and support documentation within the HRCP.
 Individual waivers, deviations, and exceptions to the applicable standards are not to be included in the HRCP.